 ii.
 Any difference between the book adjusted carrying value (BACV) and the par value at the time of disposal shall be reported as realized capital gains and losses, subject to the authoritative literature in SSAP No. 7.

-For called bonds in which the consideration received is less than par:
+For called or tendered bonds in which the consideration received is less than par:

 To the extent an entity has in place a process to identify explicit prepayment penalty or acceleration fees, these should be reported as investment income.
 (An entity shall consistently apply their process.
 Once a process is in place, an entity is required to maintain a process to identify prepayment penalties for called bonds in which consideration received is less than par.)